-Perfect – You’ve found you’re way to my Guide to Hogmanay in Edinburgh!!
-Have you been to Hogmanay?
-Perhaps the most famous festival in Scotland and best way to spend NYE hands down?
-No??!
-Well book your tickets to Edinburgh for this years amazing festival and you will not be disappointed (well actually also make sure you sort everything early to avoid hassle and last minute frustrations as you will really, really struggle last minute here!!)
+Well book your tickets to Edinburgh for this year’s amazing festival and you will not be disappointed – just make sure to also secure your Hogmanay street party tickets to avoid the hassle and last-minute frustrations as you will really, really struggle last minute here!!

 Just so, so, so many people…But I still loved it!
 Just don’t try to move too much and you will love it!